mbashir1/Data-Visualization/README.md

 # Data-Visualization

 ## Summary
 This project explored the titanic dataset provided by Udacity for creating an story in Tableau.
 The dataset contains the details of the people who were onborad that ship.
-It lists their gender, their class, age, name, passenger id, fare, cabin, survived or not, etc.
+It lists their gender, their class, age, name, passenger id, fare, cabin, survived or not, etc. [The link for the project is](https://public.tableau.com/profile/modassir.bashir#!/vizhome/Titanic_413/Story1)

 The dataset when loaded into the software needed changes in terms of data types.
 For example, age was a continuous variable which was changed to discrete.
 Similarly, we changed the data types of pclass, survived, parch ect according to the requirement.
 Additionally, 'Age[bin]' was created to make the graph look nice and more understandable.